Ocoldwell/morsecodetranslatorollie/readme.md

 ## Dependencies

-_underscore.js, everything else should work out of the box.
+_underscores, and if wanting to run tests, Jest, everything else should work out of the box.

 ## Motivation